Sunxy88/XiSPyrat/README.md

   + With the will to automatically analyse the code, update *AutomaticGetStatistics.sh* (**ATTENTION**: 1.
 Bug to be fixed, details in <u>TODO</u> of this script; 2.
 This script may not be useful in Windows)
   + Question found:
     + (**Solved**) Every turn, main program calls function *turn*, however I wrote the code with the imagination that only one call of this function and the pause of this thread.
 So it is necessary to make this code correct. -> Use a file *instructions.txt* to guide the rat
-	+ While coding the DFS, the recursion can not be terminated. -> Have to clearly understand the termination condition for a recursion function
+	+ (**Solved**)While coding the DFS, the recursion can not be terminated. -> Have to clearly understand the termination condition for a recursion function
-	+ In beam search, which cost fonction should be chosen for the heuristic cost?
-Maybe Euclidean distance is a good choice.
+	+ In beam search, which cost fonction should be chosen for the heuristic cost? **Maybe** <u>Euclidean distance</u> is a good choice.
 	+ Also in beam search, how should we choose an approprate beam width, for 3 at most?
 For this reason, I am wandering if it is practical to use beam search in this game.
+	+ In shell script, how to automatically kill the process elegantly?
   + Lessons learned:
     + Before starting to code, it is vital to understand clearly the demand
 	+ In every recursion function, we must shrewdly consider all the possible conditions for the determination of a recursion or we will get lost and a stack overflow.